-Produced and hosted by folklorist and musicologist Nick Spitzer, who provides an absorbing mix of interviews, documentary features, commentary and music, American Routes is a nationally distributed, two-hour radio program usually focusing on individual artists and particular themes, musical genres, holidays, events or places.
+Produced and hosted by Nick Spitzer, who provides an absorbing mix of interviews, documentary features, commentary and music, New Orleans-based American Routes is a nationally distributed radio program usually focusing on individual musicians or particular themes, genres, holidays, events or places.

 — Nat Hentoff, The Wall Street Journal